DungeonBot/dungeonbot/CONTRIBUTING.md

 ### Want to help out?
 Great!
 Here's how:

+- Read the [Getting Started Guide](GETTING_STARTED.md) to get your environment up and running.

 - Check out a new branch for your work from `dev` branch.

 - Do your thing.